Lending Expertise to the Council’s Leaders

-The Society’s Board of Advisors is a volunteer committee that provides advice to the Society’s Executive Council on a quarterly basis.
-The board brings together experienced members of the business, nonprofit, higher education, and foreign policy communities to ensure the Society’s scholarly, philanthropic, and professional development programs are an effective resource for members and the general public.
+The Council’s Board of Advisors is a volunteer committee that provides advice to the Council’s Board of Governors.
+The board brings together experienced members of the business, nonprofit, higher education, and foreign policy communities to ensure the Council’s scholarly, philanthropic, and professional development programs are an effective resource for members and the general public.

-The Society is currently forming the first advisory board.
+The Council is currently forming the first advisory board.
 Members will be drawn from five general groups:

 - Faculty advisors from chapters of the Delta Phi Epsilon Professional Foreign Service Fraternity and Sorority;